laravel/forge-docs/1.0/servers/php.md

 You can upgrade your PHP installations between patch releases of PHP at any time using the **Patch Version** button.
 Typically, these updates should not cause any breaking changes to your server, although a few seconds of downtime is possible.

+### Using Non-Stable PHP Versions

+Often new major versions of PHP become available on Forge weeks before the stable release.
+This allows you to experiment in advance with upcoming major PHP versions on sites that are not in production.
+Yet, keep in mind that some Forge features, PHP features, and PHP extensions, may not work as expected during that period.
+In addition, once that PHP version becomes stable, **you will need to fully Uninstall and **Install** the PHP version, so the PHP version gets properly installed in your server.**

 ## Common PHP Configuration Settings

 :::danger Configuration Settings